What types of surety bonds are available?

-- Bid bonds, which provide financial assurance that the bid has been submitted in good faith, and that the contractor intends to enter into the contract at the price bid and provide the required performance and payment bonds.
+1. Bid bonds: Bid bonds provide financial assurance that the bid has been submitted in good faith and that the contractor intends to enter into the contract at the price bid and provide the required performance and payment bonds.

-- Performance bonds, which protect the owner from financial loss should the contractor fail to perform the contract in accordance with its terms and conditions.
+- Performance bonds, which protect the owner from financial loss should the contractor fail to perform the contract per its terms and conditions.

-- Maintenance bonds, which normally guarantee against defective workmanship or materials for a specified period.
+- Maintenance bonds, which generally guarantee against defective workmanship or materials for a specified period.

-- Subdivision bonds, which guarantee to a city, county or state that the principal will finance and construct certain improvements such as street, sidewalks, curbs, gutters, sewer and drainage systems.
+- Subdivision bonds, which guarantee to a city, county, or state that the principal will finance and construct specific improvements such as street, sidewalks, curbs, gutters, sewer, and drainage systems.

-- License and permit bonds, which are required by state law or local regulations in order to obtain a license or permit to engage in a particular business, e.g. contractors, motor vehicle dealers, securities dealers Blue Sky bonds, employment agencies, health spas, grain warehouses, liquor and sales tax.
+- License and permit bonds, which are required by state law or local regulations to obtain a license or permit to engage in a particular business, e.g., contractors, motor vehicle dealers, securities dealers Blue Sky bonds, employment agencies, health spas, grain warehouses, liquor, and sales tax.

-- Miscellaneous bonds, e.g. lost securities, lease, guarantee payment of utility bills, to guarantee employer contributions for Union fringe benefits and workers compensation for self-insurers.
+3. Miscellaneous bonds, e.g., lost securities, lease, guarantee payment of utility bills, to guarantee employer contributions for Union fringe benefits and workers compensation for self-insurers.